PlayVoice/whisper-vits-svc/README.md

 ```

 ## Train
-- 0， if fine-tuning based on the pre-trained model, you need to download the pre-trained model:5.0.epoch1200.full.pth
+- 0， if fine-tuning based on the pre-trained model, you need to download the pre-trained model: sovits5.0_main_1500.pth

-    > set pretrain: "./5.0.epoch1200.full.pth" in configs/base.yaml，and adjust the learning rate appropriately, eg 1e-5
+    > set pretrain: "./sovits5.0_main_1500.pth" in configs/base.yaml，and adjust the learning rate appropriately, eg 1e-5

 - 1， set working directory